couling/MkdocsDeploy/docs/index.md

 mkdocs-deploy was designed to fill in a few places where mike is weaker:
  - Easier to work with best-practice CI pipeline
    - Does not require working on two branches at the same time
-   - Separates build from deployment
+   - Separates build from deployment / publishing
- - Better suited to maintaining sites other than GithubPages
+ - Better suited to maintaining sites other than Github Pages
  - _(Future enhancement)_ Better suited to gitops
  - Plugable designed to allow better integration with other tools